 Statistical methods

 All statistical analyses were performed using R (v.3.2.0) and the vegan package (48).
-Significant differences of inverse Simpson diversity, CFU, toxin titer, and metabolite concentrations were determined by Wilcoxon signed-rank test with Benjamini-Hochberg correction using a study-wide Type I error rate of 0.05.
-Undetectable points used half the limit of detection for CFU and toxin statistical calculations.
+Significant differences of inverse Simpson diversity, CFU, and metabolite concentrations were determined by Wilcoxon signed-rank test with Benjamini-Hochberg correction using a study-wide Type I error rate of 0.05.
+Undetectable points used the limit of detection for CFU statistical calculations.
 Dynamic time warping was performed with the dtw package in R (49).
-Random forest was performed using the AUCRF implementation (22) as well as the standard package (50) in R. Distances of outlier points from center line during metatranscriptomic comparisons was accomplished using 2-dimensional linear geometry.
+Random forest was performed using the AUCRF implementation (21) as well as the standard package (50) in R. Distances of outlier points from center line during metatranscriptomic comparisons was accomplished using 2-dimensional linear geometry.

 Data Availability

 Pooled and quality trimmed C. difficile-infected metatranscriptomes (SRA; PRJNA354635) and 16S rRNA gene amplicon read data (SRA; PRJNA383577) from infection experiments are available through the NCBI Sequence Read Archive.
 Metagenomic reads and mock-infected metatranscriptomic reads can be found also on the SRA (PRJNA415307).
-Data processing steps beginning with raw sequence data to the final manuscript are hosted at https://github.com/SchlossLab/Jenior_Metatranscriptomics_mSphere_2018.X
+Data processing steps beginning with raw sequence data to the final manuscript are hosted at https://github.com/SchlossLab/Jenior_Metatranscriptomics_mSphere_2018.

 Acknowledgments